sleepydirt/minecraft-server-hosting/README.md

 ## If you are using another provider
 Upload your ``` world ``` folder onto your VM via the command line:
 ```
-scp -r /world root@xx.xx.xx.x:/directory
+scp -i ~/.ssh/my-ssh-key -r /world root@xx.xx.xx.x:/directory
 ```
 Using the ``` -r ``` argument will cause the command to recursively copy the entire directory and all its files into your VM.
 Note that your ip address is specific to your VM and directory represents the target directory that your world folder is located in.
 Enter your password and the transfer should begin.
+Additionally, you may need to specify your SSH private key to be able to connect to your VM.

 # Keeping your server running 24/7